CodeYourFuture/curriculum/content/induction/sprints/1/prep/index.md

 {{<note type="exercise" title="exercise 1.2">}}

 Describe some of the challenges that Ahmed and Naima face when trying to write a blog together in this way.

-Try asking on Slack to see if your cohort colleagues came up with similar answers.
+Try creating a thread 🧵 Slack to see if your cohort colleagues came up with similar answers.

 {{</note>}}